 - Recipients must submit the Conference Presentation Award Research Experience Completion Form by the deadline specified in their award letter.

-The online application for 2021-22 Conference Presentation Awards is open.
+The online application for 2022-23 Conference Presentation Awards is now open.
 Apply here.
 Applications will be reviewed on a rolling basis.
 The deadline to apply for OUR Conference Presentation Award funding for the 2022-2023 academic year is Monday, April 10, 2023 unless funding is exhausted sooner.